tedivm/paracelsus/README.md

 ]
 ```

-This also allows users to set excludes, includes, and column sorting.
+This also allows users to set excludes, includes, column sorting, and type parameter delimiter.

 ```toml
 [tool.paracelsus]